Charles White (writer): Biography

-White was employed as an associate editor on The Farmer & Settler newspaper, first published in February 1906 in Sydney.
-From February 1917 to September 1919 a series of articles written by White under the title ‘The Rise and Progress of the West: The Story of Settlement Beyond the Blue Mountains' was published in The Farmer & Settler.
+From February 1917 to September 1919 a series of articles written by White under the title 'The Rise and Progress of the West: The Story of Settlement Beyond the Blue Mountains' was published in The Farmer & Settler.

-In January 1911 a fire started in the early hours of the morning in White’s study in his Randwick house.
-The fire brigade managed to confine the blaze to the study, but the fire destroyed all of White’s records.

-Charles White died on 22 December 1922 at his residence, 'Heatherdene', in Milner Street, Mosman, aged 77 years.
+White died on 22 December 1922 at his residence, 'Heatherdene', in Milner Street, Mosman, aged 77 years.
 He was buried in the Methodist section of Gore Hill cemetery.